olenive/petritype/README.md

 # Petritype

-A Petri net inspired tool for prototyping and visualising data processing pipelines.
+An experimental, Petri net inspired, tool for prototyping and visualising data processing pipelines.

 *This is an early concept sketch, feel free to get in touch if you find it interesting.*